Structures and Materials

 The ACME2 laboratory develops computational materials models for failure of structural aerospace materials with experimental validation efforts focused at characterization of the stress/strain evolution at the microstructural scale during in situ loading.

-Advanced Computational Materials and Experimental Evaluation (ACME2) Laboratory
+More about the Advanced Computational Materials and Experimental Evaluation Laboratory:

 - Lead Professor: Vikas Tomar